 What is Contribution Margin Ratio?

-The Contribution Margin Ratio (%) represents the product revenue remaining after deducting all variable costs, expressed on a per-unit basis.
+The Contribution Margin Ratio is the product revenue remaining after deducting all variable costs, expressed on a per-unit basis.

 The calculation of the contribution margin ratio is a three-step process.

-- Step 1 → Calculate the Contribution Margin (Selling Price Per Unit – Variable Cost Per Unit)
+- Calculate the Contribution Margin (Selling Price Per Unit – Variable Cost Per Unit)

-- Step 2 → Divide the Contribution Margin by the Selling Price Per Unit
+- Divide the Contribution Margin by the Selling Price Per Unit

-- Step 3 → Multiply the Resulting Ratio by 100 to Convert into Percentage Form
+- Multiply the Resulting Ratio by 100 to Convert into Percentage Form

 Contribution Margin Ratio Formula

-The formula to calculate the contribution margin ratio is as follows.
+The formula to calculate the contribution margin ratio (or CM ratio) is as follows.

 The resulting ratio compares the contribution margin per unit to the selling price of each unit to understand the specific costs of a particular product.